Setting objectives for Assistants – best practice guidance

 Here are four strategies Assistants can implement to help with goal-setting:

-When you are working with your Executive on your goals for next year, make sure you completely understand why they are essential to you, your Executive and the broader organisation.
+When working with your Executive on your goals for next year, ensure you completely understand why they are essential to you, your Executive and the broader organisation.

 What is the context?